juanmaguitar/webpack-multiple-entry-points/README.md

 This repository is based in the [multiple-entry-points](https://github.com/webpack/webpack/tree/master/examples/multiple-entry-points) example available at https://github.com/webpack/webpack

+## Versions

+There are 2 available versions of this project

+With Commonjs modules

+`git checkout commonjs`

+With ES2015 modules `master`

+`git checkout commonjs`

 ## Install

 First of all you must install dependencies